 The Rational Dame was one of the first of its type and was quickly adopted by Ackworth School.

-This book is nearly 200 years old and dates from 1824 - its purpose was to supply prattle to children and its 13 page preface is a wonderful primer of Enlightenment educational thought : Children listen with avidity to tales : let us give them none but rational information - relate to them the metamorphoses of insects - amuse them with real wonders - entertain them with agreeable surprises - but no deceit; tell them plain, simple truth - there is no need of invention; the world is full of wonders.
+and its 13 page preface is a wonderful primer of Enlightenment educational thought : Children listen with avidity to tales : let us give them none but rational information - relate to them the metamorphoses of insects - amuse them with real wonders - entertain them with agreeable surprises - but no deceit; tell them plain, simple truth - there is no need of invention; the world is full of wonders.

-And so this book is filled with delightful engravings, some hand water-coloured, of animals and insects - including the famous Ackworth Squirrel seen below.
+is filled with delightful engravings, some hand water-coloured, of animals and insects - including the famous Ackworth Squirrel seen below.

 The Rational Dame tells us: The SQIRREL (sic) has its name from the form of its tail, as serving the animal for an umbrella.
 This animal is neat, lively, active and provident.
 What more fitting role model for young students than our Squirrel!